Save Me (webtoon): Episodes 5–8

 Back to the start of the loop, Seok-jin begins planning his rescues.
-Seok-jin concludes that he must let Nam-joon meet the snob customer and stop the fight at the right moment, and let Nam-joon by himself while he goes to rescue Jung-kook, taking the shortest distance possible.
+Seok-jin concludes that he must let Nam-joon meet the snobbish customer and stop the fight at the right moment, and leave Nam-joon by himself while he goes to rescue Jung-kook, taking the shortest distance possible.
 Proceeding as planned, Seok-jin rushes to the burning building to save Yoon-gi.
 Upon regaining consciousness in the hospital, Yoon-gi expresses his resentment at Seok-jin for saving him from the fire.

 A month later, Tae-hyung is caught in the act of vandalism and evades the police by hiding in Nam-joon's pad.
 While spending the night at Nam-joon's, Tae-hyung wakes up from a nightmare in which he saw Ji-min.
 Both Nam-joon and Tae-hyung are unaware that Ji-min has been in staying in a hospital for two years.
 In the hospital, Ji-min meets Ho-seok who is recently confined for his narcolepsy.
 Ji-min confides to Ho-seok that his "clock stopped clicking at some point": he cannot say how long had he been in the hospital and how much longer must he stay.
 Ji-min has also been haunted by images of a tunnel and a sign pointing to an arboretum.

 Meanwhile, Nam-joon and Tae-hyung decide to visit Ho-seok at his job, but learns later on that he had been brought to the hospital due to his narcolepsy.
 At the hospital, Ho-seok overhears a group a hospital staff talking about Ji-min and learns that Ji-min had actually been forced by his parents to stay in the hospital.